Level 1 Timekeeping

 - Ensure you complete a PVG (Protection of Vulnerable Groups) application.
 Please contact shonamalcolm@scottishathletics.org.uk to assist you with this.

-- Attend a minimum of 4 competition experiences and record on your license application form.
+- Attend a minimum of 2 full-day or 4 half-day competition experiences and record on your Record of Experience.

-- Once you have received your PVG certificate and completed a minimum of four competition experiences, email your completed Licence Application Form to – shonamalcolm@scottishathletics.org.uk for processing in order to receive your UKA Level 1 License.
+- Once you have received your PVG certificate and completed 2 full-day or 4 half-day competition experiences, email your completed Record of Experience to – shonamalcolm@scottishathletics.org.uk for processing in order to receive your level 1 license.

 For more information contact Shona Malcolm